jtschwar/Multi-Modal-2D-Data-Fusion/README.md

-# Source Code - 2D Multi-Modal Data Fusion for Electron Microscopy
+# 2D Multi-Modal Data Fusion for Electron Microscopy

-Description of the code.
-Demo image.
+Fused multi-modal electron microscopy, a combines elastic scattering (HAADF) and inelastic spectroscopic signals (EELS/EDX) to recover high signal-to-noise ratio chemical maps at nano- and atomic-resolution.
+By linking simultaneously acquired modalities through regularized optimization, the method can reduce dose requirements by over one order of magnitude while substantially improving SNR for chemical maps (often 300-500% improvement).

 ## Installation